serverless/dashboard-plugin/README.md

 This is a Serverless Framework plugin which helps you use advanced monitoring, tracing and governance features via the Serverless Platform.

+The Plugin automatically wraps your functions and instruments them with the Serverless Platform's monitoring, alerting, logging and tracing features.

 ## Quick-Start

 This isn't published to npm yet, so first clone this repo.